Author

 Edward Eells

-Edward Eells was an eighteenth-century American theologian whose work Christ, the Foundation of the Salvation of Sinners exemplified the Reformed Protestant emphasis on Christological soteriology during the colonial period.
-His theological writings contributed to the development of American Calvinist thought, particularly in articulating the centrality of Christ's redemptive work within the broader context of Puritan and Reformed theological traditions.
-Eells's scholarly output reflected the intellectual currents of his era, engaging with contemporary debates over grace, justification, and the nature of Christian salvation.
+Edward Eells was an eighteenth-century American theologian whose work *Christ, the Foundation of the Salvation of Sinners* articulated Reformed Protestant soteriology during a period of significant theological debate in colonial America.
+His writings contributed to the intellectual foundations of American Calvinist thought, emphasizing the centrality of Christ's redemptive work within the broader context of Puritan theological tradition.
+Eells's theological output reflected the concerns of his era regarding the nature of salvation, divine grace, and the role of faith in Christian conversion.

 Works in the Library